-Best cheap cars to customize in GTA Online | Dexerto.com
+Best cheap cars to customize in GTA Online 2023 - Dexerto

-For those looking at buying cheap, highly customizable vehicles in GTA Online, we've put all of the best in one place for you.
+For those looking at buying the best cheap, highly customizable cars in GTA Online, we’ve put them all in one place for you.

-Not everybody will know what these cars look like, where to find them, and – clearly of most importance in regards to this article – how many changes you can actually make to them once they're fully insured under your character's name.
-(Definitely insure them by the way, as it's a nightmare customizing something you find only to get it blasted into smithereens).
+GTA 6 is likely still a few years away, but GTA Online is still just as strong as ever.
+And to get around Los Santos, you’re going to want to pimp your ride at a price that is affordable.

 If you’re one of those people that’s looking for something that can be turned into something very bespoke, but don’t want to shell out hundreds of thousands on a set of wheels from Legendary Motorsport, you’ve come to the right place.